Print

 Type of exam:

-Group presentation approx. 20 minutes followed by joint evaluation with joint discussion and individual question rounds for approx. 20 minutes per student including grading.
+Group presentation approx. 20 minutes followed by joint evaluation with joint discussion and individual Q&A sessions for approx. 20 minutes per student including deliberation.

-Individual grades are given on the basis of an overall assessment of the submitted work as well as the individual's presentation during the exam.
+Individual grades are given based on an overall assessment of the submitted work and the individual's presentation during the exam.

 External assessment.